How does a life-drawing model time their pose?

 Alternatives to counting poses

 I’ve seen some models place their telephone at their feet with the timer set so they can see how long they have for each pose.
-So if a whole drawing session is 90 minutes long they continually subtract minutes as the life-drawing session goes along.
+So, for example, if a whole drawing session is 90 minutes long they continually subtract the minutes of each pose from 90 as the life-drawing session goes along.

 Alternatively, some models prefer a simple stop clock to time longer poses.
 Or they rely on the tutor to do the timekeeping for them.